Fern Tree Park Upgrade

 Will there still be toilet facilities available when the park is closed?

 Yes.
-A temporary toilet will be made available at the Fern Glade Car Park.
+A temporary toilet will be made available at the entrance to the Pipeline Track.

 Will any historically significant structures be removed or damaged to allow for this upgrade?